camposdev/electricjs.com/src/pages/docs/metal-components.md

 One of the benefits of `electric` is the ability to create metal.js components and invoke them in your `soy` layouts and pages.

-Components should be placed in the the `src/partials` directory.
+Components should be placed in the `src/partials` directory.

 ```text/javascript
 .